TOC Digital Speech and Debate Series 1

 My goal as a debate judge is to create a fair and intellectually stimulating environment.
 I evaluate arguments impartially, emphasizing logic, evidence, and adaptability.
 Through valuable feedback, I aim to contribute to the growth and development of all debaters involved.

-hi! i'm sanjana and i'm a junior at quarry lane. this is my third year debating.
+hi! i'm sanjana and i'm a senior at quarry lane on the PF team.

-Please add me to the email chain/Google doc: firstname.lastname@example.org I'll read evidence if you explicitly tell me to
+please add me to the email chain/google doc: firstname.lastname@example.org

 - tech > truth

-- Speed: I'm comfortable with a fast pace, but please try not to spread.
+- Speed: I'm comfortable with a fast pace, but please be clear

-- I prefer if you collapse (in second rebuttal/first summary).
+- Please collapse (in second rebuttal/first summary).
 The debate should be narrowed down after each speech.

-- Extend any piece of offense/defense through summary AND final focus for it to be evaluated.
+- Completely extend any piece of offense (UQ, links, impacts) & defense through summary AND final focus for it to be evaluated.
 No brand new arguments should be made in second summary or final focus.